 Bluetooth® enabled home and professional healthcare devices on the market from leading manufacturers like 3M, A&D, Nonin and Omron.
 With Bluetooth Smart and Bluetooth Smart Ready devices exploding on the market, soon there will be millions more.

-Analyst research firm IMS estimates that by 2013, 1 billion Bluetooth Smart devices will be sold every year – by far the fastest adoption rate of any wireless technology.
+Analyst research firm IMS estimates that by 2016, 5.7 million Bluetooth Smart products will be shipped – representing more than 50 percent of all wireless-enabled consumer medical devices.
 Increasing awareness of the benefits of a healthy, independent lifestyle will create a booming market for devices that permit people to monitor their health in the comfort of their home.

 Helping to fuel this proliferation of devices is the growth of Remote Patient Monitoring (RPM) and Medical Body Area Networks (MBAN).
 RPMs are wearable sensors that collect information and send it directly to the doctor.

 Bluetooth technology is the ideal wireless technology for connected health and fitness devices because it’s simple, secure and everywhere.
 Wireless body sensors offer many benefits like reduced risk of infection, less clinical errors and reduced cost of patient monitoring.